hadiyusri/project3package/README.md

 <!-- badges: end -->

-The goal of project3package is to compute four different functions that calculate the t-test hypothesis testing of a data, the linear regression models,
+The goal of project3package is to compute four different functions that calculate the t-test hypothesis testing of a data, the linear regression models, and two methods of cross validation (the k-nearest neighbors and random forest cross validation).

 ## Installation